There are a couple different reasons why you would clean your coffee maker regularly!

 One thing you don’t want to do, is to let the machine go too long.
 I had a Keurig a while back that wasn’t cleaned regularly enough, and it completely destroyed the machine.

-Cleaning everything else on the machine
+Make sure to clean everything else on the machine

 There are of course quite a few other things you need to clean on your coffee, like the exterior of the coffee maker, as well as any removable parts that you can take off of it.